Hello World!

 Here's an example of how you can define the sendMessage function in the HelloWorld contract:

-function sendMessage() public returns (bool) {
+function sendMessage() public payable returns (bool) {

 address[] memory addresses = new address[](1);